 PAL® Advanced Student Training: Because high school students are eligible to receive up to two years of elective credit toward graduation for PAL®, many students begin their senior year as a second-year PAL.
 This training is for them.
 After a brief review of the essential components covered in PAL® Initial Student Training, the remainder of this one-day session focuses on such advanced topics as group facilitation, activity processing, cultural diversity, and dealing with PALee crises.

-For pricing please check out our pricing page.
+For pricing please check out the pricing page.